BasicPrimitives/react-demo/server/src/static/partners.md

 * General partner
 * Limited Partner

-Organizational chart provides simplified support for multiple parents, multiple managers or multiple co-heads in hierarchy.
-Child item defined as General partner added to the same level as its parent item and logically shares children.
-General & Limited item types cannot have their own children, but may have Advisers & Assistants.
-Limited partner has no connection to parent but it shares children in hierarchy.
+The organizational chart control provides simplified support for multiple parents, managers, or co-heads in the hierarchy.
+If a child node item type is a general partner, the component places it at the same level as its logical parent item and visually shares children.
+General & limited item types cannot have their children but may have advisers & assistants.
+The limited partner has no connection to the parent node, but it shares children.

 ### Various Annotations
 * Connector Annotation